GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

-To show expressibility of this query, we start by showing how to write it in positive recursive SQL (using only equi-joins in subqueries), see Query~\ref{sql-power-2-query}.
 The path is given by a binary relation {\tt P} containing pairs $(v_i,v_{i+1})$ while minimal/maximal elements $v_0$ and $v_n$ are given by unary relations {\tt MIN\_ELT} and {\tt MAX\_ELT}.
-The first common table expression defines relation {\tt ADD} which is a ternary relation with tuples $(v_i,v_j,v_k)$ such that $i+j=k$.
-Indeed, if $v_i$ is in {\tt MIN\_ELT}, then $(v_i,v_j,v_j)$ and $(v_j,v_i,v_j)$ are in {\tt ADD} for all $j$ (the basis of recursion), and if $(v_i,v_j,v_k)$ is in {\tt ADD} then so is $(v_{i+1},v_j,v_{k+1})$ (the recursive step).
-Based on it, {\tt POW2} builds a relation with tuples $(v_i,v_j)$ for $j = 2^i$.
-Indeed, if we already know that $(v_i,v_j)$ is in {\tt POW2}, then $(v_{i+1},v_k)$ is in it, if $k=2\cdot j$, which itself is tested by checking whether $(v_j,v_j,v_k)$ is in relation {\tt ADD}.
-Thus, in the end we simply have to check if {\tt MAX\_ELT} has non-empty intersection with the second projection of {\tt POW2}.
+The first common table expression defines a ternary relation {\tt ADD} with tuples $(v_i,v_j,v_k)$ such that $i+j=k$.
+If $v_i$ is in {\tt MIN\_ELT}, then $(v_i,v_j,v_j)$ and $(v_j,v_i,v_j)$ are in {\tt ADD} for all $j$ (the basis of recursion), and if $(v_i,v_j,v_k)$ is in {\tt ADD} then so is $(v_{i+1},v_j,v_{k+1})$ (the recursive step).
+After that {\tt POW2} builds a relation with tuples $(v_i,v_j)$ for $j = 2^i$.
+Indeed, if $(v_i,v_j)$ is in {\tt POW2}, then so is $(v_{i+1},v_k)$ for $k=2\cdot j$, which is tested by $(v_j,v_j,v_k)\in\texttt{ADD}$.
+The length of the path is a power of 2 if the second projection of {\tt POW2} contains {\tt MAX\_ELT}.

-Examining this query, we see that {\tt ADD} is defined by a linear Datalog program and {\tt POW2} is defined by a linear Datalog program that uses {\tt ADD} as EDB.
-In other words, the entire query is defined by what is known as a piece-wise linear program (where already defined predicates can be used as if they were EDBs).
+Note that {\tt ADD} is defined by a linear Datalog program and {\tt POW2} is defined by a linear Datalog program that uses {\tt ADD} as EDB.
+Hence, the entire query is defined by a piece-wise linear program (where already defined predicates can be used as if they were EDBs).
 It is known that such programs can be expressed in linear Datalog \cite{Afrati-tcs03}.